keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 Berman continues,

-> Nasal breathing allows “for more oxygen to get to active tissues.
+> "Nasal breathing allows “for more oxygen to get to active tissues.

-That is because breathing through the nose releases nitric oxide, which is necessary to increase carbon dioxide in the blood, which, in turn, is what releases oxygen.
+"That is because breathing through the nose releases nitric oxide, which is necessary to increase carbon dioxide in the blood, which, in turn, is what releases oxygen.
 Mouth breathing does not effectively release nitric oxide, which means the cells are not getting as much oxygen as through nasal breathing, which could lead to fatigue and stress.”[^40]

 #### Wait, Wait, Wait.
 What Was That About Nitric Acid?